2025 Supercoppa Italiana final (January)

-The 2025 Supercoppa Italiana final was a football match to decide the winners of the 2024–25 Supercoppa Italiana, the Italian football super cup.
+The 2024–25 Supercoppa Italiana final was a football match to decide the winners of the 2024–25 Supercoppa Italiana, the Italian football super cup.
 It was the 37th edition of the annual tournament, which was also the second edition to feature a final match in the new four-team format.
 The match was played on 6 January 2025 at the King Saud University Stadium in Riyadh, Saudi Arabia.
-It was the Derby della Madonnina meeting between Inter Milan and AC Milan, which were the 2023–24 Serie A winners and runners-up, respectively.
+It was a clash between cross-city rivals Inter Milan and AC Milan, which were the 2023–24 Serie A champions and runners-up, respectively.

-AC Milan won the match 3–2 for their eighth overall Supercoppa Italiana title.
+AC Milan won the match 3–2 for their eighth Supercoppa Italiana title.

 Background

-This was the 241st competitive Derby della Madonnina and the third happened in the Supercoppa Italiana, having met in the 2011 and 2022 editions.
-Inter Milan were aiming for their fourth consecutive and a joint-record ninth Supercoppa titles, while AC Milan were aiming for their eighth title and the first since 2016.
+This was the 241st competitive Derby della Madonnina and the third happened in the Supercoppa Italiana, having met in the 2011 and 2022 editions; AC Milan won the former and Inter won the latter.
+Inter Milan were aiming for their fourth consecutive and a joint-record ninth Supercoppa titles, while Milan were aiming for their eighth title and the first since 2016.
+Milan won the most recent meeting between the sides, a 2–1 league victory on 22 September 2024.